 - In place of yellow onions, add chopped green onions for even more color.

 We serve our Rasta pasta sprinkled with crushed red peppers and extra parmesan.
 It’s a Jamaican-Italian meal on its own, or we’ll pair it with a spinach salad or arugula salad for a fresh side of greens.
 Of course, you can never go wrong with a slice of crusty Dutch oven bread for sopping up the extra sauce.
 In the summertime, this island-inspired dish is a perfect match with a bay breeze cocktail or a refreshing Aperol spritz.

 - Fridge.
 Store any leftovers in an airtight container in the fridge for up to 3 days.
 Reheat individual pasta servings in the microwave, or larger quantities in a saucepan on the stovetop until it’s warmed through.
 You can add a splash of cream, water, or broth to help loosen up the sauce if needed.

 - Freezer.
-I don’t usually recommend freezing recipes that contain dairy, as there’s a chance that the cream will split once thawed.
+I don’t usually recommend freezing recipes that contain dairy, as there’s a chance that the cream will separate once thawed.
 It can also impact the texture of the cooked peppers.

 - 1 pound boneless skinless chicken breast, cut into very thin slices (boneless skinless chicken thighs may be substituted)